-- Mazinger: In New Mazinger (an one-shot alternate Mazinger Z story published in The Eighties), an explosion transports Kouji Kabuto to an alternate dimension inhabited by giant beings.
-The human beings were sixty-foot-tall and just so big as Mazinger-Z (in fact, when Kouji saved one princess, she though Mazinger-Z was an armored knight, and she asked him removing his helmet to see his face).
+- Mazinger: In New Mazinger (an one-shot alternate Mazinger Z story published in The '80s), an explosion transports Kouji Kabuto to an alternate dimension inhabited by giant beings.
+The human beings were sixty-foot-tall and just as big as Mazinger-Z (in fact, when Kouji saved one princess, she thought Mazinger-Z was an armored knight, and she asked him to remove his helmet so she could see his face).
 They were mostly good-natured and intelligent, although their technology was at a Middle Ages level, and they were in war against a race of monsters.

-- One Piece giants vary greatly in size, from Jaguar D. Saul being maybe thirty feet or so tall to the likes of Oars and his descendant Oars Jr., who are about three hundred feet tall.
-Apparently, there are entirely different types of giant and Saul considers it something of an insult to be considered one of the other kind.
+- Giants vary greatly in size, from Jaguar D. Saul being maybe thirty feet or so tall to the likes of Oars and his descendant Oars Jr., who are about three hundred feet tall.
+Apparently, there are entirely different types of giants and Saul considers it something of an insult to be considered one of the other kind.
 So far the ratio is 5 good giants to 1 evil giant, who also happened to be a zombie.
 And, apart from Oars, they do not seem particularly stupid or intelligent.

 - Then there are plenty of characters who are not actually giants, but are still ridiculously huge compared to other humans for no apparent reason, such as Whitebeard, Gecko Moria, and Magellan.
 Word of God is that this is simply how height naturally varies among humans in the One Piece world; the same with how much the size of giants varies.

-- To simplify things, in the One Piece World, you have normal humans as we know them that are around the 5 foot to 6 foot height (Luffy, Nami, Zoro, Sanji, Robin, and pretty much the average people seen around the world; this category is the most common ), big/tall humans around the 8 foot to 15 foot area (Brook, Akainu, Kizaru, Aokiji, Crocodile, Doflamingo, etc. ), really big humans around the 18 to 25 foot tall area (Gecko Moria, Kuma, Whitebeard, etc. ), Non-Elbaf giants around 50 feet or so tall (Jaguar D. Saul), Elbaf giants around 70 or so feet tall (Oimo and Kashii, as seen above) big demon-like giants that are several hundreds of feet tall (Oars, also seen above, and Little Oars Jr., his descendant), extremely big demon-like giants who may very well be thousands of feet tall (San Juan Wolf), and lastly fishmen/mermaids that are big due to their fish-race (or sometimes in spite of it) that vary between all categories (Shirahoshi is about as big as an Elbaf Giant whereas Wadatsumi is about as big as Oars).
+- To simplify things, in the One Piece World, you have, from smallest to largest: normal humans as we know them that are around the 5 foot to 7 foot height (Luffy, Zoro, Robin, Franky, and pretty much the average people seen around the world; this category is the most common ), big/tall humans around the 8 foot to 15 foot area (Crocodile, Brook, Kuzan, Doflamingo, Trebol, etc. ), really big humans around the 18 to 25 foot tall area (Gecko Moria, Kuma, Whitebeard, etc.), Non-Elbaf giants around 30 feet or so tall (Jaguar D. Saul), Elbaf giants around 50 or so feet tall (Oimo and Kashii, as seen above), big demon-like giants that are around 200 feet tall (Oars, also seen above, and Little Oars Jr., his descendant), and lastly extremely big demon-like giants who may very well be several hundreds of feet tall (San Juan Wolf).
+There are also fishmen/merfolk that are big due to their fish-race (or sometimes in spite of it) that vary between all categories; the mermaid princess Shirahoshi is about as big as an Elbaf Giant, dwarfing both her giant-sized father and her human-sized mother, whereas the fishman Wadatsumi is about as big as Oars.

 - In Bleach, Sajin Komamura's Bankai takes the form of an enormous samurai with a titanic sword for its weapon.
 It has an amazing appearance, but a critical weakness: it's designed to defeat the opponent in a single hit, and if such is not done, vulnerable to defeat — and any damage it takes is simultaneously inflicted on Komamura.
 This weakness has its advantages, though...Komamura is so closely linked to his bankai that when he heals, it heals too.
 Recent chapters have shown that this is very important.